muchirasamwel/Laravel-Basics-in-Vagrant-Todo-App/readme.md

 php artisan migrate
 ```
 Then launch the app depending on the domain you give it on the homestead or vagrant config file.
-##### select on Todo App link and then create your tasks and view added tasks as you add and delete.
+##### select on Todo App link and then create your tasks and view added tasks as you add, update (set tasks as completd) and delete.
 ## License

 The Laravel framework is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).